-\ Because risk estimates vary in different studies, only approximate risks are given.
+^{} Because risk estimates vary in different studies, only approximate risks are given.
 Cancer risks will differ based on individual and family history.

-Germline CEBPA Mutations in the Family
+CEBPA in the Family

-There is a 50/50 random chance to pass on a germline CEBPA mutation to each of your children.
-The image below shows that everyone can carry and pass on these mutations, regardless of their sex at birth.
+There is a 50/50 random chance to pass on a germline pathogenic or likely pathogenic CEBPA variant to each of your children.